 (I think people like Yanis Varoufakis would take exception with Macron’s “we know democracy” chest beating.)

-Related: Canada has pulled off a brain heist.
+Related: Canada has pulled off a brain heist

 Half Life: The Decay of Knowledge and What to Do About It

 Good article at Farnam Street on the evolution of our knowledge, how what we know grows and changes over time at a relatively predictable rate, yet we don’t always take that change into account.
-Loosely related to something I’ve mentioned a few times in recent months: Strong Opinions, Weakly Held.
+Loosely related to something I’ve quoted a few times in recent months: Strong Opinions, Weakly Held.

 According to Arbesman, information has a predictable half-life: the time taken for half of it to be replaced or disproved.
 Over time, one group of facts replaces another.
 As our tools and knowledge become more advanced, we can discover more — sometimes new things that contradict what we thought we knew, sometimes nuances about old things.
 Sometimes we discover a whole area that we didn’t know about.

-Scifi, predicting the present, the adjacent possible, and trumpian comic dystopias
+Science fiction, predicting the present, the adjacent possible, and trumpian comic dystopias

 Doctorow explaining how scifi only predicts the present.
 He puts forth an interesting parallel between the way inventions emerge when a series of adjacent technologies make that new thing possible.
 And the same kind of emergence with scifi stories resonating and becoming popular when there are enough adjacent phenomena.